 Joining one of the many ghost tours in Salem MA is an essential thing to do in this spooky New England destination.
-Particularly if you’re visiting in October around Halloween, there’s perhaps no better way to get an inside look at the haunted goings-on in and around Salem.
+Particularly if you’re visiting in October around Halloween, there’s perhaps no better way to get an inside look at the haunted places and goings-on in and around Salem.

 But no matter what time of year you visit, a ghost tour is a great addition to your trip.

 We’ve compiled a list of 9 Salem ghost tours to consider.
 Which spooky walking tour will you choose?